elesto-dao/elesto/docs/Explanation/ADR/adr-004-did.md

 The SSI approach relies on two building blocks: decentralized identifiers (DID) and verifiable credentials (VC).
 This architecture decision record (ADR) describes the DID implementation in a Cosmos SDK-based blockchain.

-The goal of this ADR is to define a foundation for the necessary components to realize the Cosmos Cash objectives while ensuring the implementation of the DID is fully compliant with the W3C specifications. **Successive iterations will address API ergonomics and standard compatibility issues.**
+The goal of this ADR is to define a foundation for the necessary components to realize the Elesto objectives while ensuring the implementation of the DID is fully compliant with the W3C specifications. **Successive iterations will address API ergonomics and standard compatibility issues.**

 ## Decision

-The Cosmos Cash implementation for DIDs will follow the [DID W3C core recommendations](https://github.com/w3c/did-core) with the goal of maximizing compatibility with 3rd party tools and projects.
+The Elesto implementation for DIDs will follow the [DID W3C core recommendations](https://github.com/w3c/did-core) with the goal of maximizing compatibility with 3rd party tools and projects.

 ### DID Method Name

-The namestring that shall identify the Cosmos Cash DID method is: `cosmos`.
+The namestring that shall identify the Elesto DID method is: `cosmos`.

-A DID that uses the Cosmos Cash method MUST begin with the following prefix: `did:cosmos`.
+A DID that uses the Elesto method MUST begin with the following prefix: `did:cosmos`.
 Per the [W3C DID specification](https://www.w3.org/TR/did-core), this prefix string MUST be in lowercase.
 The remainder of the DID, after the prefix, is as follows:

 #### Method Specific Identifier